Data-informativity conditions for structured linear systems with implications for dynamic networks: Single module identification in dynamic networks

 Following the reasoning in Section \ref{sec:path} we can now also formulate the path-based conditions for generically satisfying the positive definite spectrum condition in Theorem \ref{theox}.

-\begin{proposition} Consider the situation of Theorem \ref{theox}, and consider the sets of external signals, defined by: \begin{itemize} \item $e^{\perp \smY}$: All $e$ signals in the network that do not have an unknown path to $w_{\smY}$, and \item $u^{\perp j}$: All $u$-signals in the network that do not have a parametrized link to $w_j$ in the predictor model. \end{itemize} Then the data informativity condition (a) in Theorem \ref{theox} is generically satisfied if there exist $dim(\mD^c)+1$ vertex disjoint paths from $(e^{\perp\smY},u^{\perp j})$ to $w_{i\cup\smD^c}$, that do not pass through $w_{\smT}$, and the signals in $(e^{\perp\smY},u^{\perp j})$ are mutually independent and persistently exciting. \end{proposition}
+\begin{proposition} Consider the situation of Theorem \ref{theox}, and consider the selections of external signals, defined by: \begin{itemize} \item $e^{\perp \smY}$: All $e$ signals in the network that do not have an unknown path\footnote{An ``unknown path'' is a path that contains a link with unknown dynamics that is parametrized in the predictor model.} to $w_{\smY}$, and \item $u^{\perp j}$: All $u$-signals in the network that do not have a parametrized link to $w_j$ in the predictor model. \end{itemize} Then the data informativity condition (a) in Theorem \ref{theox} is generically satisfied if there exist $dim(\mD^c)+1$ vertex disjoint paths from $\{e^{\perp\smY},u^{\perp j}\}\backslash\{x_{\smT^*}\}$ to $\{w_{i\cup\smD^c}\}$, and the signals in $\{e^{\perp\smY},u^{\perp j}\}$ are mutually independent and persistently exciting. \end{proposition}

-{\bf Proof} See Appendix $\Box$
+{\bf Proof} See Appendix. $\Box$